open-edge-insights/video-ingestion/README.md

 h265parse ! mfxhevcdec
 mfxmpegvideoparse ! mfxmpeg2dec

+> **Note**:
+> 1. In case encoding option needs to be enabled add the `encoding` key in the video config json files.
+The supported encoding types are `jpg` and `png`.
+The supported encoding level for `jpg` is `0-100`.
+The supported encoding level for `png` is `0-9`.
+> 2. In case resizing option needs to be enabled add the `resize_resolution ` key in the video config files.
+The `resize_resolution` key takes frame width and frame height as, `resize_resolution = width x height`.
+> 3. In case the `encoding` or `resize_resolution` key is not added encoding or resizing will not be enabled.
+> 4. In case one needs to specify the image storage type, one can use the `img_store_type` key.
+The supported storage types are `inmemory`, `persistent` and `inmemory_persistent`.
+`inmemory_persistent` option will add the image to both the inmemory and persistent storage.
+In case the `img_store_type` key is not specified, then by default the image will be added to inmemory storage.

 The following sections describe each of the major components of the configuration structure specified above.